nuageux/Obsidian-CS-Notes/Other Subjects/HIEU 154/Course Content/The Nazi State and the Myth of the Führer.md

 ## Consent: The Nazification of German Society
 - There were 800k NSDAP members in January...
 1.5M in March!
-- Attitude of intellectuals, e.g. Martin Heidegger was generally supportive of the Nazis
+- Attitude of intellectuals, e.g. Martin Heidegger was supportive of the Nazis
-- The Christian churches did not oppose Nazi rule either, the Pope even signing the *Reichsconcordat*.
+- The Christian churches did not oppose Nazi rule either, the Pope even signing the *Reichsconcordat*, which ended all political activity of Catholics in Germany in exchange for being allowed to exist.
+	- Essentially dissolves the center parties of Germany.
-- The Protestant Church
+- The Protestant Church tried to assert some independence.
-- German Christians
+- German Christians embraced National Socialism.

 ## Conflict with the SA (Stormtroopers)
 - Ending the revolution versus demand for a second revolution